 - Toss the fried basil leaves over and serve hot.

 - Use Italian basil or Thai basil – whichever is available

 - Thai Chilies are spicy.
 Leave them whole to reduce heat or slice into thin rounds for an added kick.

-- Oils that have high smoking point are preferred while stir frying.
+- Oils that have a high smoking point are preferred while stir-frying.
 Use Peanut oil or similar.

 - For a saucier version, mix 1 tsp cornstarch with 2 Tbsp water and a dash of fish sauce and add to the wok along with the reserved marinade.

-- For a colorful version add a sliced red Bell peppers or other crunchy vegetables to the stir fry.
-If using stir fry them for 30 seconds right after the shallots are stir fried.
+- For a colorful version add sliced red Bell peppers or other crunchy vegetables to the stir fry.
+If using stir fry them for 30 seconds right after the shallots are stir-fried.